 - On the 'Package Details' section of the form update the 'Current Version'.
 You should also add some details about which versions of your package are for which version of Umbraco in the 'Package Description'.
 For example:

 - On the 'Package Files' section of the form you can upload a new file and then make it the 'current' one.
 You don't have to archive the previous version as you are allowed multiple active ones that will all appear in the Package Files list, for example:

 You can only have one 'current' file - this is the version that will be downloaded from the main button on the package's public page:

 If your package is available on Nuget then you should also release this new version to Nuget.
 This will be a similar process to the one described in Creating a Nuget Package.

 If you want to encourage feedback, feature requests, and issue reports then you should add a forum to your package.
 You can manage your forums from your packages profile page:

 To add a new forum you will need to specify a name and a description, such as:

 Any forum you create will appear under the Package Files list on the package's public page:

-If you are a sole maintainer of a package then it's a good idea to find someone to help you.
-If you have accepted pull requests from people then why not ask them if they would like to collaborate.
+If you are the sole maintainer of a package then it's a good idea to find someone to help you.
+If you have accepted pull requests from people then why not ask them if they would like to collaborate?